h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 ![titanic-train-visualize](assets/titanic-train-visualize.jpg)

+*Things to Note:*

-- **Method 1**: Clicking on the **titanic_train** file, select **Visualize**, then click on the visualization file generated.
+1.  **Method One**: Clicking on the **titanic_train** file, select **Visualize**, then click on the visualization file generated.
-- **Method 2**: Clicking on the **Autoviz** section(button) inside the section, you will need to click on the **+ NEW VISUALIZATION** button.
+2. **Method Two**: Clicking on the **Autoviz** section(button) inside the section, you will need to click on the **+ NEW VISUALIZATION** button.
 It will ask you to pick the dataset you want to visualize.

-1\.
 Pick a method to visualize the **titanic_train** dataset.
 Right after, the following will appear:

 ![train-set-visualization-ready](assets/train-set-visualization-ready.jpg)

-1. Click on the **titanic_train** visualization, and the following graphs will appear:
+Click on the **titanic_train** visualization, and the following graphs will appear:

 ![train-set-visualizations](assets/train-set-visualizations.jpg)

 Is it possible to visualize how variables on the training set are correlated?
 Can we determine what other variables are strongly correlated to a passenger's survival?
 The answer to those questions is **yes!** One of the graphs that allow us to visualize the correlations between variables is the **Correlation Graph**.

-Let's explore the correlation between the **survived** variable and other variables in the dataset.
+Let's explore the correlation between the **survived** variable and other variables in the dataset:

-2. Select the **Correlation Graph** and then click on **Help** located at the graph's lower-left corner.
+- Select the **Correlation Graph** and then click on **Help** located at the graph's lower-left corner.
-3. Take a minute to read about how Driverless AI constructed the correlation graph.
+- Take a minute to read about how Driverless AI constructed the correlation graph.
 Learn more about how variables are color-coded to show their correlations.
-4. Take the 'survived' variable and drag it slightly to look at the other variables correlated to the **survived** attribute.
+- Take the 'survived' variable and drag it slightly to look at the other variables correlated to the **survived** attribute.

 What variables are strongly correlated with the 'survived' variable?
 Based on the correlational graph, we can see that no correlations were inferred to the **survived** attribute based on the *titanic_train* dataset.
 Although the graph inferred no correlation, that is not to say that we will not be able to predict whether someone will survive the titanic accident.
 Visualizing the dataset only gives us an idea/preview of what data will be used to train our model.
 As well, visualizing can allow for a deeper understanding while highlighting outliers.